-A good way to extend the benefit of Thinking Moves and P4C is to have a short, but thoughtful, conversation about an interesting topic.
+A great way to benefit of Thinking Moves and P4C is to have a short, but thoughtful, conversation about an interesting topic.
 Parents and carers can do it at home with their children, teachers can do it in school with their students.
-Our HomeTalk packs are full of helpful ideas and activities.
-They are also great for short sessions in school.
+Our HomeTalk packs are full of helpful ideas and activities for all ages.